Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Eligible applicants submit a scholarship application in accordance with the requirements.
 This usually means providing specific personal information, information about past academic performance, scholarship essays, and other documentation.
 In some cases, scholarship interviews are also part of the equation.

 Then, if they’re selected for the award, they’ll get financial support under the scholarship program.
-However, how scholarships award funds can vary.
+However, scholarship award funds can vary.
 Some provide the money for one academic year or period, such as a semester.
 Others are renewable, allowing students to receive additional funds every semester or year if they meet the renewal requirements.

 How scholarship winners can use the funds can also differ from one award to the next.
 Some only work for specific expenses, like tuition and fees, while others can go toward room, board, and living expenses.